Welcome….

 At Long Sutton C of E Primary School our aim is that children ‘Learn to love and love to learn’, enabling them to be positive role models, responsible, self confident citizens and have the knowledge and skills for the next stage in their learning journey as life-long learners.
 Long Sutton Primary School is an important part of our village community and this is a key part of our curriculum.
 It is also important that the children learn about life beyond our community to broaden their knowledge and enable them to become good citizens.

 Our school continues to be a GOOD school according to our most recent Ofsted inspection (January 2024).
-We feel the report reflects the school’s family ethos and the importance of every child to us and reiterates the Church School Inspection (November 2016) which found us to be an OUTSTANDING church school.
+We feel the report reflects the school’s family ethos and the importance of every child to us.
+This was reiterated by the Church School Inspection (June 2024) which states that the vision ‘underpins school life enabling pupils and adults to flourish’ and inspired by this vision, ‘the school’s curriculum and extra-curricular provision, provide a holistic education which encourages pupils to aspire to be the best that they can be’.

 As a school we feel that reading is central to all we do and are very proud that this too was recognised by Ofsted, ‘Reading is at the heart of the curriculum.
 The school has considered carefully how books enhance teaching across subjects.
 Selected texts cover a range of genres as well as promoting pupils’ understanding of different cultures.
 Pupils value reading and take pleasure in sharing their favourite books.
 The school supports pupils to learn to read well.’